Auckland Community services

 Carpooling and car sharing

 Cityhop is a self-service car share company with cars for rent by the hour, day, or the week.
-When you join, you are free to use the cars as often as you like for only $15.00 an hour or for a special daily or overnight rate.
+When you join, you are free to use the cars as often as you like for a small hourly rate or for a special daily or overnight rate.

 The Auckland Council is responsible for community well-being and development, environmental health and safety, infrastructure, recreation and culture, and resource management.
 To find information about the services your local council provides check out their website.